Comparisons

 Stock-Back® works through the Stash debit card.
 If you're using a different card for daily spend, you lose the reward.
 Stash earns this audience.

-• You want spend-to-own across every card you already carry, with no subscription
+• You want spend-to-own across every card you already carry

 Pick Slyce

-Slyce executes your standing instructions on eligible spend from any linked card and charges $0 per month.
-You don't have to change cards to use it.
+Slyce executes your standing instructions on eligible spend from any linked card — debit or credit.
+You don't have to change cards or make Slyce your primary card to use it, the way Stash's Stock-Back® requires.

 • You want retirement accounts and self-directed stock picking in the same app